Dornavineeth/UnlearningFactory/docs/evaluation.md

 ## Metric Handler Implementation

 A metric handler is implemented as a function decorated with `@unlearning_metric`.
-This decorator wraps the function, automatically loading and processing the datasets and collators specified in the configuration, so they are readily available for use in the function.
+This decorator wraps the function into an UnlearningMetric object.
+This helps to automatically load and prepare datasets and collators for `probability` as specified in the eval config ([example](../configs/eval/tofu_metrics/Q_A_Prob.yaml)), so they are readily available for use in the function.

 Implementation of `probability` Metric